-^{37 8} CFR § 208.31; see discussion of reinstatement process infra at section III.B.2.
+&lt;sup>36 8 CFR § 208.31; see discussion of reinstatement process infra at section III.B.2.

-executing the removal order.
-The INA also provides for a daily fine of \$50038 and a prison sentence of up to four years for certain individuals who willfully fail or refuse to depart pursuant to a removal order or to present themselves for removal as required.39 Additionally, the BIA held in a 1985 decision that respondents who failed to report for deportation after receiving notice that their deportation had been scheduled did not merit discretionary reopening of proceedings.40 Some U.S. courts of appeal have applied the "fugitive disentitlement doctrine" as the basis to dismiss a petition for review, and DHS sometimes invokes the doctrine in refusing to release FOIA records.41
+On the other hand, if a noncitizen is ordered removed by an IJ and does not depart, they are subject to a number of potential consequences.
+ICE could detain and quickly remove that noncitizen without a hearing, thereby executing the removal order.
+The INA also provides for a daily fine of \$500 and a prison sentence of up to four years for certain individuals who willfully fail or refuse to depart pursuant to a removal order or to present themselves for removal as required.
+Additionally, the BIA held in a 1985 decision that respondents who failed to report for deportation after receiving notice that their deportation had been scheduled did not merit discretionary reopening of proceedings.
+Some U.S. courts of appeals have applied the "fugitive disentitlement doctrine" as the basis to dismiss a petition for review, and DHS sometimes invokes the doctrine in refusing to release FOIA records.